Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Introduction

 In response to the unique challenges posed by foggy conditions, we propose a robust real-time lane detection method optimized for such environments.
 The main contributions of our work are as follows:

-\begin{itemize} \item [1)] To address the issue of missing global information in foggy images, we design a Global Feature Fusion Module (GFFM) within the backbone network to capture relationships between inputs, improving feature extraction in foggy scenarios. \item [2)] To enhance the utilization of structural relationships between lane instances, we introduce a Kernel Feature Fusion Module (KFFM) that learns and predicts the correlations between lane instances, improving lane detection accuracy and robustness. \item [3)] To tackle the loss of edge information in foggy images, we incorporate a Low-level Edge Enhancement Module (LEEM) that enhances the model’s attention to edge features, improving the accuracy and stability of lane detection. \item [4)] To address the lack of open-source foggy lane detection datasets, we construct FoggyLane, a real-world dataset with 1,423 annotated images, and generate FoggyCULane and FoggyTusimple based on existing datasets.
+\begin{itemize} \item [1)] To address the issue of missing global information in foggy images, we design a Global Feature Fusion Module (GFFM) within the backbone network to capture relationships between inputs, improving feature extraction in foggy scenarios. \item [2)] To enhance the utilization of structural relationships between lane instances, we introduce a Dynamic Feature Fusion Module (DFFM) that learns and predicts the correlations between lane instances, improving lane detection accuracy and robustness. \item [3)] To tackle the loss of edge information in foggy images, we incorporate a Prior-Guided Edge Enhancement Module (PEM), which enhances the model's sensitivity to fine edge details.
+This ensures better lane delineation, even when visibility is severely impaired by fog, and significantly improves the reliability of lane departure warnings. \item [4)] To address the lack of open-source foggy lane detection datasets, we construct FoggyLane, a real-world dataset with 1,423 annotated images, and generate FoggyCULane and FoggyTusimple based on existing datasets.
 Our method achieves state-of-the-art performance with inference speeds of 192.9 FPS on NVIDIA RTX 3090 and 38.4 FPS on NVIDIA Jetson AGX Orin, confirming its real-time capability and practical applicability in real-world settings. \end{itemize}